Are you …

 Your community members will have an opportunity to shape and influence the reconfiguration of an existing library space that reflects their interests and learning goals, and benefit from continued access to related services.

-As a participating library, you will engage in online learning and put that learning into practice to facilitate library space transformations and active learning opportunities over a 17-month period (February 2017–June 2018).
-Because each library's community engagement and transformation process will be unique, it is essential that you are able to prioritize and make time for this work proactively.
-At a minimum, you can expect to spend an average of four hours a week over the 17 months, with periods of greater or lesser intensity depending upon the phase of engagement.
+As a participating library, you will engage in online learning and put that learning into practice to facilitate library space transformations and active learning opportunities over a 15-month period (March 2019–May 2020).
+Because each library’s community engagement and transformation process will be unique, it is essential that you are able to prioritize and make time for this work proactively.
+At a minimum, you can expect to spend an average of four hours a week over the 15 months, with periods of greater or lesser intensity depending upon the phase of engagement.

-The WebJunction project team will work closely with participants to set and manage expectations around schedules and time commitments for online learning activities, which will include ten to 12 live online learning sessions (60–90 minutes each), independent readings, group discussion forums, regular progress reporting and contribution to project evaluation activities through all phases of engagement.
+The WebJunction project team will work closely with participants to set and manage expectations around schedules and time commitments for online learning activities, which will include 12 or so live online learning sessions (60–90 minutes each), independent readings, group discussion forums, regular progress reporting and contribution to project evaluation activities through all phases of engagement.

 Conduct community outreach and engagement regarding space transformation and active learning opportunities at your library.

-Create a detailed action plan and budget for completing your space and related service transformations, implement the plan using local partners and resources where appropriate, and gather and report community feedback regarding the use of the new space.
-The project team will work with libraries to co-develop case studies of each library transformation for a national public library audience.
+Create a detailed action plan and budget for completing your space and related service transformations, implement the plan using local partners and resources where appropriate, and gather and report community feedback and outcomes regarding the use of the new space.
+The project team will work with libraries to co-develop case studies of selected library transformations for a national public library audience.

 Project participation is free to selected libraries.
-OCLC will provide each library with up to $5,000 in federal grant funds for allowable expenses associated with their space transformation (though libraries may choose to invest more from their own operating budgets.)
-Allowable expenses generally include items like furniture, décor, computer equipment, lighting, shelving, shipping, etc. Construction or labor costs are not allowable.
+OCLC will provide each library with up to $5,000 in federal grant funds for allowable expenses associated with their space transformation (though libraries may choose to invest more from their own operating budgets or other funding sources).
+Allowable expenses generally include items like furniture, décor, technology equipment, lighting, shelving, shipping, etc. Construction or labor costs are not allowable.

 In order to receive funds from OCLC, participating libraries will need to submit a project action plan and detailed budget for their space transformation.
 OCLC will release 50% of each library’s projected budget upon review and approval of this documentation, and will also work with individual libraries to establish a schedule for the release or reimbursement of remaining funds.
 Participating libraries will be required to provide itemized receipts with proof of payment for all expenses.
 Undocumented costs will not be approved or reimbursed.
 Participants will be provided with detailed guidance on these parameters as part of the orientation process.